mouli1508/AI-textbook-Q-A-using-RAG/documentation/chatbot_agentic_v2.md

 - Similar base setup as before (OpenAI client, config, chat model, summary model, etc.).
 - **Adds extra components:**
   - `Utils`: Utility methods, including one to convert Python functions to OpenAI-compatible JSON schemas.
-  - `SearchManager`: Enables the chatbot to retrieve information from chat history using semantic search.
+  - `SearchManager`: Enables the chatbot to retrieve information from the SQL database using keyword/phrase-based search **(not semantic)**.
   - `agent_functions`: A list of available functions (with schema) the chatbot can call, such as:
     - `add_user_info_to_database`
     - `search_chat_history`